pourmalek/CovidVisualizedGlobal/20220729/README.md

 ## Farshad Pourmalek, 20220726: ##

-## According to my best understanding of medicine (1993), public health (2002), and epidemiology (2006), I genuinely believe that it is overwhelmingly misleading to PRESCRIBE no-mask, no-social-distancing, AT-LARGE, until-further-notice.
-Such prescription abysmally distorts science, common sense, and my conscience.
-It contributes to increasing preventable deaths and morbidity from both COVID-19 and other causes.
-It increases the burden of disease.
-First, DO NOT HARM. ##
+## According to my best understanding of medicine, public health, and epidemiology, I genuinely believe that it is not prudent to PRESCRIBE no-mask, no-social-distancing, AT-LARGE, until-further-notice.  ##

 ***********************************************************